on demand open house

 Fueled by enormous advances in machine intelligence, the field of material informatics is helping today’s professionals cut down the development time of new materials and processes from decades to weeks and months, and achieve superior sustainability goals.
 In this course you will fully learn how to incorporate these new technologies and methods into your own material design processes in order to capitalize on recent AI breakthroughs, such as language models (e.g. GPT-3, BERT), DNA and protein models (e.g. AlphaFold), graph neural networks for molecular to macroscale structures, and a variety of tools from computer vision, specifically for the analysis, design and modeling of materials.

 Every day, hundreds of machine learning papers are published, making it challenging to keep track of the most important advances and methods.
 The instructor, Professor Buehler, will masterfully break down this complex field into easy-to-digest concepts, to offer you direct access to leverage the new tools for your problem space, and to develop the skill to judge and assess the best tools for the job.
-Alongside peers from around the world, you will engage in interactive lectures and hands-on coding clinics and labs delivered in a live virtual format.
+Alongside peers from around the world, you will engage in interactive lectures and hands-on coding clinics and labs delivered in a live online format.
 These activities are designed to help you learn, design, and apply modern material informatics tools—specifically artificial intelligence and machine learning—including neural interatomic potentials, large-scale multiscale modeling to improve the speed, efficiency, and cost effectiveness of your discovery, prototyping, and development processes.
 You will learn how modern computational tools enable us achieve almost any desirable accuracy in multiscale material discovery, connecting quantum to the macro-world.

 Specifically, topics covered include: